|Date of Issue||01/11/2019|

 Any application for an adjustment to assessment must be supported by evidence which is valid, sufficient and reliable using the form at the end of this policy.

-- History of provision within the centre.
+- History of provision within the Training Provider.

 This should include information about the support previously received by the learner during the learning or training programme and during initial and formative assessments.
-Evidence of the way in which the learner’s needs are being met during the learning programme should be documented for audit purposes.
+Evidence of the way in which the Apprentice’s needs are being met during the learning programme should be documented for audit purposes.

 - Written evidence produced by independent, authoritative specialists.